 For more than six years, Bina Venkataraman has been traveling around the world studying how people and communities think about the future.
 Her curiosity as a journalist, and her firsthand policy experience in the Obama White House, led her to question whether the shortsightedness rampant in today's societies is inevitable -- or actually "a choice we're making."

 During the Obama years, Venkataraman built partnerships among communities, companies and government to prepare for coming pandemics, wildfires and rising seas.
 In 2014, she launched the White House Climate Data Initiative to bring actionable climate science to people making decisions around the globe.
 Previously, she was a science journalist for the New York Times and the Boston Globe.
 Now, she teaches students at MIT to use scientific knowledge in service of society and is the Editorial Page Editor of the Boston Globe.

 As Venkataraman writes: "For as long as I can remember, I have suspected that the future of humanity depended on the future of the planet.
 I have since found this to be the most compelling story of our time.
 As I imagine what lies in our shared future, from gene-editing to the climate crisis, I see both dangers and extraordinary potential."

 Venkataraman's first book, The Optimist's Telescope (Riverhead) was named a top business book by The Financial Times and a best book of 2019 by Amazon, Science Friday and National Public Radio.
 She wrote it to help people today better shape their own future and that of coming generations.

 Bina Venkataraman’s TED talk

 More news and ideas from Bina Venkataraman

-Yes, we know it takes plenty of time and energy to be a good person in the here and now.
-But due to the major threats facing our society and planet, we need to consider our impact on future generations, too.
-Writer Bina Venkataraman explains why, and she tells us how we can start acting in ways that benefit those to come.Continue reading
+Yes, it takes enough time and energy to be a good person in the here and now, but we also need to start considering future generations, too.
+Writer Bina Venkataraman tells us how we can start acting in ways that benefit those to come.Continue reading